SFDO-Tooling/CumulusCI/docs/dev.rst

         dependencies:
             - zip_url: https://SOME_HOST/metadata.zip

-When the ``update_dependencies`` task runs, it downloads the zip file and deploys it via the Metadata API's ``deploy`` method.
+When the ``update_dependencies`` task runs, it downloads the zip file and deploys it via the Metadata API.
 The zip file must contain valid metadata for use with a deploy, including a ``package.xml`` file in the root.